michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 **Data**

+Multistat accepts Grafana table formatted data.
+There is no support for time series formatted data - at least not in the current version.

-Multistat accepAt a minimum, Multistat takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)
+At a minimum, Multistat requires two fields - a takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)

 * Label
 * Value